 Control System Basics

-This article is taken out of Controls Engineering in FRC by Tyler Veness with permission.
+This article includes sections of Controls Engineering in FRC by Tyler Veness with permission.

 Control systems are all around us and we interact with them daily.
 A small list of ones you may have seen includes heaters and air conditioners with thermostats, cruise control and the anti-lock braking system (ABS) on automobiles, and fan speed modulation on modern laptops.
 Control systems monitor or control the behavior of systems like these and may consist of humans controlling them directly (manual control), or of only machines (automatic control).